antoniczapski/language-models/ex_3/README.md

 ### High-Level Idea (Reverse BPE)

-1. **Initial State**: We have a huge set of tokens (could be every single possible substring or starting from a more granular “character” model, ironically “too many tokens”).
+1. **Initial State**: We have a huge set of tokens (could be every single possible substring or starting from a more granular “character” model).
 2. **Compute Frequencies**: For each token in the current vocabulary, count how often it appears in the corpus (tokenized by the current set).
 3. **Score** or approximate the “utility” of each token (for instance, how much it contributes to reducing the overall negative log-likelihood of the corpus).
 4. **Merge or “Split Out”**: